-If you’re already clear on your consulting brand and overall messages, then focus on tweaks based on what you learned this year (if you’re a soloist still struggling with your overall brand, stay tuned for my next ConsultantBrand workshop.
+If you’re already clear on your brand and overall messages, then focus on tweaks based on what you learned this year (if you’re a soloist check out my 1-1 and group options here.)

 Maybe your sweet-spot client for one service is slightly different for a new one.

 Or you’ve had an emerging service area that needs some marketing, PR and/or sales investment to fully realize its potential.

 Perhaps you’ve isolated an appealing source for new clients and buyers—a social media channel or a digital marketing funnel to put your prospect-building on auto-pilot.